Intel Mac: Mac Computers with Intel Processors - Qiling

 the intel mac shows the processor i5 or i7

-To summarize, if an Intel chip drives your Mac, About This Mac displays an item named "Processor," followed by the official title and model number of the Intel processor operating the device.
+If your Mac has an Intel chip, About This Mac will show an item called "Processor" with the official name and model number of the Intel processor.

 Pros and Cons of Apple Silicon VS. Intel Mac